earthspecies/aves/README.md

 ```bash
 wget https://storage.googleapis.com/esp-public-files/aves/aves-base-bio.pt
 ```
 to download the aves-base-bio.pt model.
-Replace that name with the model you want to download.
+Replace the filename to download the desired model.

-#### Running the aves on your audio files
+#### Running AVES on Audio Files
-AVES encodings can be computed from this folder (project root) like so
+AVES encodings can be computed with the following command:
 ```
 aves -c /path/to/your/config.json -m /path/to/model.pt --path_to_audio_dir ./example_audios/ --output_dir /path/to/save/embeddings/
 ```
 What you need to input are 4 things:
 1. The model config (see below, right click and "Save link as").
 2. The model file (see below, click to download the model corresponding to the config you saved).
-3. Path to a directory containing audio files (or individual paths --audio_file_paths parameter in aves/__main__.py)
+3. Path to a directory containing audio files (or specify individual files using `--audio_paths` parameter)
 4. Path to save the embeddings for each file (--output_dir parameter)

 Output embeddings can be saved as torch tensors (--save_as "pt") or numpy arrays (--save_as "npy")